 - 5K - 5th graders- 2 doses of Varicella vaccine

 WHEN TO KEEP HOME

 FIELD TRIPS (FT)

 SC Law requires immunizations for school enrollment.
-If any immunizations listed below are missing, parents/guardians have 30 days from the first day your child first day of school to get these immunizations or your child will be suspended.
+If any immunizations listed below are missing, parents/guardians have 30 days from the first day your child starts school to get these immunizations or your child will be suspended.
 Please contact your child's school nurse for questions.24 Hour Rule - Please do not send your child to school with the following in the last 24 hours:

 - Rash of unknown origin